 Buried: LBJ Ranch, near Johnson City, Texas

-I’m guessing that many of my longtime readers will be surprised that LBJ is #6 instead of #3 (or even #1, as some people suspected).
-I will say that the distance between the Presidents ranked #4, #5, and #6 is tiny and you can basically consider them tied for fourth place, but I couldn’t conceivably have a tie in my own personal rankings that have no statistics or metrics or anything that would lead to a tie.
-That would have been a cop-out.
-However, there’s not much distance between #6 and #4, while the distance between #3 and #4 and between #6 and #7 is pretty big.
+In 2012, many of my longtime readers were surprised that I had LBJ ranked #6 instead of #3, or even #1 as some people suspected I might put him due to my unabashed appreciation and frequent praise of his leadership.
+I noted then — as I am also noting now — that the distance between the Presidents ranked #4, #5, and #6 is almost non-existent.
+You can basically consider all three of those Presidents as tied for fourth place, but I couldn’t conceivably have a tie in my own personal rankings.
+There are no specific statistics or metrics or any sort of processes in determining my Presidential Rankings that would lead to a tie, so including one just because the Presidents ranked 4th, 5th, and 6th are basically interchangeable in my opinion would be a cop-out or just plain lazy.
+(With that said, while the Presidents ranked #4, #5, and #6 are separated by an almost imperceptible distance, the difference between those three Presidents and the President ranked #7 is pretty significant.)
 LBJ is a great President because of his domestic accomplishments and Civil Rights, even with the turmoil of the last few years of his Presidency and the drag that Vietnam places on his legacy.
 I am adamant that the passage of true, effective Civil Rights legislation during LBJ’s Presidency — legislation that was shepherded and piloted through Congress by Lyndon Johnson — is one of the great accomplishments in all of American History.
 I believe that LBJ did more for Civil Rights than anyone in American History — including Abraham Lincoln and Martin Luther King, Jr. His leadership when it came to getting legislation passed through Congress so that he could sign it never receives the full appreciation that I feel it deserves, so I’ll continue fighting my own battle for it.
-I have LBJ at #6, but again, I think the Presidents that I have ranked #4, #5, and #6 are interchangeable.
+With this year’s 50th anniversary of the Civil Rights Act of 1964 and next year’s 50th anniversary of the Voting Rights Act, Johnson’s legacy has received an infusion of attention, and that attention has led to a greater appreciation of LBJ’s leadership.
+The escalation of the Vietnam War undoubtedly casts shadows over Johnson’s accomplishments, but I believe Civil Rights will ultimately dominate discussion of LBJ’s overall legacy.
+The increase in attention and admiration due to the anniversaries of the Civil Rights legislation is why I have LBJ at #5 this year instead of #6, but again, I think the Presidents that I have ranked #4, #5, and #6 are interchangeable.

 1948: Schlesinger Sr./Life Magazine: Not Ranked